Academic Quality Assurance | Study Abroad – UK

 Summary

-This guide explains how monitoring and evaluation in education work, including key methods like assessments, surveys, audits, and observation to measure academic quality effectively.
+This guide explains how monitoring and evaluation in education are conducted, highlighting key methods such as assessments, surveys, audits, and classroom observation to effectively measure academic quality.

-This guide breaks down how monitoring and evaluation in education helps measure quality clearly and effectively.
+This guide explains how monitoring and evaluation in education help institutions measure academic quality accurately and make informed improvements.

 Before going deeper, get this straight.
 These two are not the same.